rbhushans/garden/README.md

 Can also drag to the VSCode Left Panel or within a subpanel (e.g. the file explorer)

+## Installation

+Install the latest published version from the VSCode Marketplace.

+Alternatively, see the latest releases on Github, and download the .vsix file.
+To install the file, go to the Extensions tab in VSCode, click the three dots at the top, and select "Install from VSIX", choose the downloaded file.

+If the Garden window can't be found, click "CMD + SHIFT + P", search garden, and select the "Focus on Garden View" option.

 ## Requirements

 - VSCode version > 1.77.0 (might work on older versions, but can't guarantee no bugs)